 NOTE: take care not to scratch the interior.

-Additional wipers, brushes or other means may be necessary to pre-clean heavily soiled components.
+Additional wipes, brushes or other means may be necessary to pre-clean heavily soiled components.

 Use slim brush saturated in mixture to gently clean interior.

 Use a Texwipe clean room foam tip swab to clean the inside of the bolt holes.